-PM Modi wishes Donald, Melania speedy recovery from Covid-19

-PM Modi wishes Donald Trump, Melania speedy recovery from Covid-19
+PM Modi wishes 'friend Donald Trump, wife Melania speedy recovery from Covid-19

 New Delhi, Oct 02: Prime Minister Narendra Modi on Friday wished US President Donald Trump a speedy recovery from COVID-19.